 Expressive vs. Receptive Language

+We use expressive and receptive language skills to communicate with others effectively.
 If a person has trouble understanding others or sharing thoughts, ideas and feelings, the person may have a language disorder.
 A language disorder can be a receptive or expressive language disorder.
 To determine if your child has receptive or expressive language difficulties, it is important to understand the difference between receptive language and expressive language.

 Receptive language is the “input” of language, the ability to understand and comprehend spoken language that you hear or read.
-For example, a child’s ability to listen and follow directions (e.g. “Put on your coat”) relies on the child’s receptive language skills.
+For example, a child’s ability to listen and follow directions (e.g. “put on your coat”) relies on the child’s receptive language skills.
 In typical development, children are able to understand language before they are able to produce it.
 Children who are unable to comprehend language may have receptive language difficulties or a receptive language disorder.

 Children who have difficulty understanding language may struggle with the following:

 How to improve receptive language: Speech language therapy is highly effective in improving receptive language skills.
 A speech language pathologist will use a variety of informal and formal assessments to determine a child’s specific receptive language weaknesses.
 A comprehensive treatment plan is created for each child.
 Goals may focus on attention and concentration, vocabulary, understanding of grammar, figurative language, comprehension strategies and following directions.
 Speech therapy for receptive language is specific to each child’s unique needs.
 Improving receptive language skills will allow a child to fully and independently participate in their daily activities.